Over 10 years we help companies reach their financial and branding goals. Maxbizz is a values-driven consulting agency dedicated.

 Enhanced Brand Content (EBC- A+ Content)

-It’s an Amazon service, offered to specialist vendors (both Sellers and Vendors) that have been accepted as owners.
-In summary, it provides rich content service on the item pages.
-Though Amazon doesn’t catalog EBC, the A9 algorithm nevertheless favors pages using A+ articles since it reveals the vendor’s authenticity, provides added-value components and boosts earnings by 3 to 10 percent based on Amazon.
+It’s an Amazon service available to experts (both Sellers and Vendors) who have been approved as owners.
+In conclusion, it offers rich content services on item pages.
+Despite the fact that Amazon does not catalog EBC, the A9 algorithm likes pages with A+ articles since they demonstrate the vendor’s credibility, give added-value components, and increase revenue by 3 to 10%, according to Amazon.

-If you’ve run out of stock, the listing ranking may decrease or disappear.
-Always plan accordingly.
+If you run out of stock, your listing’s rating may drop or vanish.
+Always plan ahead of time.

 Do Your Hashtag Research